10 steps to finding the best stocks and shares Isa

 But, increasingly, investors are going it alone and investing in stocks and shares Isas without advice.
 For the purposes of this guide, we'll assume that you're interested in making your own decisions, without financial advice.

-Find out more: Financial advice - the five-page Which? guide.
+Find out more: Financial advice - all you need to know

 So, if you contribute £5,000 to a cash Isa with a bank or building society, you will only be able to put £15,000 towards your stocks and shares Isa in the 2017-18 tax year.

 It's also important to remember that you can only open one cash Isa and one stocks and shares Isa in each tax year, although you can have more than one of each type in total if you've opened them in different tax year.
 If you want to change provider and then make additional contributions, you will need to transfer your Isa first.

 Find out more: How to find the best cash Isa - the Which? guide.